Dharani-S93/SQL_IMPLEMENTATION/README.md

 ('ds009', 'Santhosh', '1984-01-10', '2009-09-07', 77000, 5200, 'Lucknow', '5678 Hazratganj', 'Support', 'sandy@gmail.com', 'Active', '9123987456'),
 ('ds010', 'Praveen', '1992-12-20', '2016-10-17', 73000, 4800, 'Ahmedabad', '6789 Navrangpura', 'Finance', 'bheem@gmail.com', 'Active', '9384765120');

--- change column name
- alter table Details
-change column  Employee_name First_name varchar(20);

--- add column to existing table alter table Details add column Age int ;

--- update details
-update Details
-set Age=19
-where Employee_id='ds001';
-update Details
-set Age=20
-where Employee_id='ds002';
-update Details
-set Age=19
-where Employee_id='ds003';
-update Details
-set Age=20
-where Employee_id='ds004';
-update Details
-set Age=20
-where Employee_id='ds005';
-update Details
-set Age=20
-where Employee_id='ds006';
-update Details
-set Age=20
-where Employee_id='ds007';
-update Details
-set Age=20
-where Employee_id='ds008';
-update Details
-set Age=19
-where Employee_id='ds009';
-update Details
-set Age=19
-where Employee_id='ds010';

--- drop column
-alter table Details
-drop column Employee_status ;

--- delete  a record
-delete from Details where Employee_id='ds006';

--- display name ends with a
-select * from details where first_name like '%a';

--- salary more than 70000
-select * from details
-where salary>70000;

--- city chennai
-select * from details
-where city = "chennai";

--- age 19 and dep s finance
-select * from details
-where age= 19 and department ='Finance';

--- count of salary more than 90000 select count(*) from details where  salary>90000;

--- average age in dept finance select avg(age) from details where department ='finance';

--- aggregate function
-select max(salary) from details ;
-select min(salary) from details;

--- name start with A
-select * from details
-where  first_name like "A%";

--- name middle in A  and salary between 85000 and 90000 select *  from details where first_name like '%a%' and salary between 85000 and 90000;

--- truncate table
-truncate details;
+-- Change column name from Employee_name to First_name
+ALTER TABLE Details
+CHANGE COLUMN Employee_name First_name VARCHAR(100);

+-- Add new column Age
+ALTER TABLE Details
+ADD COLUMN Age INT;

+-- Update Age based on date of birth
+UPDATE Details
+SET Age = TIMESTAMPDIFF(YEAR, dateofBirth, CURDATE());

+-- Drop Employee_status column
+ALTER TABLE Details
+DROP COLUMN Employee_status;

+-- Delete a record
+DELETE FROM Details WHERE Employee_Id = 'ds006';

+-- Queries:

+-- Display names ending with 'a'
+SELECT * FROM Details WHERE First_name LIKE '%a';

+-- Employees with salary more than 70,000
+SELECT * FROM Details WHERE Salary > 70000;

+-- Employees from Chennai
+SELECT * FROM Details WHERE City = 'Chennai';

+-- Employees aged 19 in the Finance department
+SELECT * FROM Details WHERE Age = 19 AND Department = 'Finance';

+-- Count of employees with salary more than 90,000 SELECT COUNT(*) FROM Details WHERE Salary > 90000;

+-- Average age in Finance department
+SELECT AVG(Age) FROM Details WHERE Department = 'Finance';

+-- Maximum and Minimum Salary
+SELECT MAX(Salary) AS Highest_Salary FROM Details;
+SELECT MIN(Salary) AS Lowest_Salary FROM Details;

+-- Employees whose name starts with 'A'
+SELECT * FROM Details WHERE First_name LIKE 'A%';

+-- Employees with 'A' in the middle of their name and salary between 85,000 and 90,000 SELECT * FROM Details WHERE First_name LIKE '%a%' AND Salary BETWEEN 85000 AND 90000;

+-- Truncate the table (Deletes all records but keeps structure) TRUNCATE TABLE Details;

 ``````````